scala/scala-lang/news/_posts/2016-11-03-release-notes-2.12.0.md

 The main thread locks class initialization and spawns the Future.
 The Future, executed on a different thread, attempts to execute the static lambda body method `$anonfun$new$1`, which also requires initialization of the class `O$`.
 Because initialization is locked by the main thread, the thread running the future will block.
 In the meantime, the main thread continues to run `Await.result`, which will block until the future completes, causing the deadlock.

-One example of this [surprised the authors of ScalaCheck](https://github.com/rickynils/scalacheck/issues/290) -- now [fixed](https://github.com/rickynils/scalacheck/pull/294).
+One example of this [surprised the authors of ScalaCheck](https://github.com/rickynils/scalacheck/issues/290) -- now [fixed](https://github.com/rickynils/scalacheck/pull/294) in version 1.13.4.

 ### Lambdas capturing outer instances